dhaubenr/nuc-cluster/host/pxe_server/README.md

 This guide assumes that you're using your MacOSX workstation as the internet gateway host for the Intel NUC cluster.
 This can be done using MacOSX's 'Internet Sharing' feature using an external USB ethernet adapter (I found the only adapter to actually work is this one: [Anker USB 3.0 auf RJ45 10/100/1000 Gigabit Ethernet Adapter](https://www.amazon.de/gp/product/B00NPJV4YY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)).
 The Internet Sharing feature of MacOSX hands out DHCP addresses to connected clients for the subnet `192.168.2.X/24`.
-The bootp server uses the following files for configuration and lease recording:
+The MacOSX bootp server uses the following files for configuration and lease recording:

 - /etc/bootpd.plist
 - /etc/bootptab